intmus/inttheory22-23/_17-mode-mixture/b2-2t-neapolitan.md

 Because the root and fifth of a neapolitan chord are tendency tones, we need to double the third.

+Another chord that the bII chord can move to is the IVM7(#11) because of very smooth voiceleading.

 # Class discussion